The first time I bumped into something labelled by Armani I was about eleven or twelve.

-Keep it in mind the next time you get excited about your stupid new smartphone.
+Keep it in mind the next time you get excited about your new stupid smartphone.

 One of the most wanted phonecard ranges back in the 90s were the ones sponsored by Emporio Armani.

-Emporio Armani telephone cards were extremely precious and you might have had to swap as many as ten or fifteen other phone cards in exchange for just one of these.
+Emporio Armani telephone cards were extremely precious and you might have had to offer as many as ten or fifteen other phone cards in exchange for just one of these.
 It goes without saying that – at that age – telephone cards were the only Armani items you could afford to put your hands on.